JAlcocerT/JAlcocerT/content/blog/da-brd.md

 2. To make sure you build whats required

 > If you are part of AIOps / [AI|BI](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/) or whatever [domain specific](https://jalcocert.github.io/JAlcocerT/telecom-concepts-101/) projects, how to make sure that stakeholders expectations are captured and have everyone happy during the delivery?

+3. To make sure that AI builds what you want

 ## The BRD